-With the advances of the HRM03 infrared detector system, the Bloodhound pneumatic system has the advantage of being greatly simplified.
-The HRM03 infrared detection of gas units will not significantly change with flow rate changes, or sample temperature.
+With the advances of the HRM infrared detector system, the Bloodhound pneumatic system has the advantage of being greatly simplified.
+The HRM infrared detection of gas units will not significantly change with flow rate changes, or sample temperature.
 Therefore, the Bloodhound does not need pressure regulators, large pumps, or distribution manifolds.

-The sample line should be conditioned before entering into the Bloodhound system.
+The sample line should be conditioned before entering the Bloodhound system.
 This conditioning should always try to remove any condensate or other liquids from the sample line before it is drawn into the Bloodhound system.
 Right before the 1/4" inlet, the user should use a pre-filter of around 10-15 microns.
 The pre-filter part number we use is G1/4 from Luberfiner or similar type fuel filter.
-It is a general purpose fuel filter with a 10 micron paper/mesh construction.
+It is a general-purpose fuel filter with a 10-micron paper/mesh construction.
 This filter serves multiple purposes.
 It filters any particulate matter that may accumulate and/or flake off in the sample line during the drilling process.
-It allows gases and water vapor to pass through, but will stop any fluid mud that makes its way to the equipment.
+It allows gases and water vapor to pass through but will stop any fluid mud that makes its way to the equipment.

 NOTE: Never operate the Bloodhound system without filters in place.
 Running the system without any filtering will eventually contaminate the sample pump valves with particulate contaminants and cause the sample pump to fail prematurely.
-Running the Bloodhound system without an in line filter will void the warranty and it will cause damage to the Bloodhound system.
+Running the Bloodhound system without an in-line filter will void the warranty and it will cause damage to the Bloodhound system.
 It is very highly recommended that this same filter also be used as a last point filter right before entry of the sample gases into the Bloodhound and also at the Cavitator extractor.

-As shown in the figures on the next page, starting with the 1⁄4" sample inlet hose barb, the inlet goes directly to an internal 1 micron medical grade sample filter and then to an internal water sensor detector.
-The sample then progresses to the sample pump where it is then put through the flow meter and then the HRM detector block.
+As shown in the figures on the next page, starting with the 1⁄4" sample inlet hose barb, the inlet goes directly to an internal 1-micron medical grade sample filter.
+The sample then progresses to the sample pump where it is then put through the flow meter and then the HRM detector block (Water Detector has been removed in many rental units).

 NOTE: The 1/2" exhaust must have a MINIMUM 1/2" exhaust tubing run from the Bloodhound to the external of the Logging Trailer or other housing.
+Straight tubing run out and down, no longer than 10' to 12' and should not taper into smaller 3/8" tubing.